-Generally, evaluations are conducted initially by the Chairman via questionnaires and or interviews covering matters such as each Director's individual contribution, Board performance and the functioning of the Board Committee processes (where applicable).
-The overall outcomes are discussed by the Board from time to time, with measures taken to improve the effectiveness and efficiency of the Board.
-A Board performance evaluation will be conducted with Directors during the current financial year.
+Generally, evaluations are conducted via questionnaires and or interviews covering matters such as each Director's individual contribution, Board performance and the functioning of the Board Committee processes (where applicable).
+The overall outcomes are discussed by the Board from time to time, with measures taken to improve the effectiveness and efficiency of the Board .
+The Board has initiated a performance evaluation of Directors, which is in progress at the date of this CGS.

 The Board as a whole is responsible for reviewing the performance and remuneration of the Executive Chairman/Managing Director and the Executive Director (in his capacity as such).
-Performance evaluations will be conducted with Executive Directors during the current financial year.
+The Board has initiated a performance and remuneration evaluation of the Executive Directors, which are in progress at the date of this CGS.